vikasreddy636/sofar/README.md

-# simmulation of the code
+# simulation of the code

 Git clone the package